Home » RECIPES » THE BASICS » SYRUP » Vanilla Simple Syrup

 • Remove syrup from the heat and cover the saucepan with it's lid.
 Allow it to come to room temperature and steep.

-• Store in an airtight bottle, jar, or container.
-Refrigerate.
+• Pour into an airtight bottle, jar, or container and refrigerate.

-• To a small saucepan add sugar or sugar free allulose sweetener and water.
+• To a small saucepan add sugar or allulose and water.

 • Over medium heat allow the sugar to dissolve while bringing the mixture to a boil.

-• Remove syrup from the heat and stir in the pure or imitation vanilla extract.
+• Once boiling, immediately remove syrup from the heat and stir in the vanilla bean paste, pure vanilla extract or imitation vanilla extract.

-• Store in an airtight bottle, jar, or container.
-Refrigerate.
+• Pour into an airtight bottle, jar, or container and refrigerate.

 VIDEO